apache/velocity-engine/README.txt

 ------------

 Velocity will run with any version of Java greater than 1.3.
-Build Velocity requires Java version 1.4 (or greater) and ant 1.6.
+Building Velocity requires Java version 1.4 (or greater) and ant 1.6.